myreceiptt/pabrikroti-master/PRICING.md

 | ❌ Multi-Tenant Not Allowed              | The license is tied to one project, one brand.
 You **may not reuse** the same codebase across different tenants, clients, events, or spin-offs.
 Even if your brand has a sub-brand, it counts as another project. |
 | ✅ No Yearly Fees                        | It’s a one-time payment.
 No subscription model.
 No hidden charges.                                                                                                                                                |

+Choose one of this way to get this STARTER LICENSE:

+- [Hold 1 NFT of Prof. NOTA](https://opensea.io/collection/prof-nota) and show it to us.
+- [Buy $OiOi Token from PABRIKROTI](https://pabrikroti.endhonesa.com/coins) and send it to us.

 ---

-## 🍞 FULL LICENSE — IDR 111.000.000 or [Hold 1 Ordinal of Prof. NOTA](https://magiceden.io/ordinals/marketplace/nota)
+## 🍞 FULL LICENSE — 2.47 $OiOi or ± 1.747 $ETH or ± 111M IDR or ± 7K USD

 Ideal for companies with larger audiences, multi-product use cases, or who plan to scale across several communities or tenants with a single unified infrastructure.